PinkDisorder/Technomagus/README.md

 Currently heavily WIP

 ### TODO
-- [ ] Fix up Theurgy recipes to use tags instead of items
 - [x] Fix up Wizards Reborn recipes to use tags instead of items
-- [ ] Figure out how to completely remove the steam age from gregtech.
+- [ ] Include and setup some kind of stages mod perhaps.
 - [ ] Setup Farmer's Delight and Let's Do as step 0
-- [ ] Setup Theurgy as the first step.
-- [ ] Setup Wizards Reborn as the second step.
+- [ ] Setup Theurgy and Wizards Reborn as step 1.
-- [ ] Figure out what the 3rd step is.
+- [ ] Figure out what the next step is.
 I'm between Embers and Immersive Engineering.
-- [ ] In step 3, introduce Create and Create Metallurgy as well.
-Possibly replace Create Metallurgy with Embers Press?
+- [ ] Introduce Create and Create Metallurgy as well.
+- > Possibly replace Create Metallurgy with Embers Press?
 - [ ] Integrate a way to move from 3rd step to HV
-- [ ] In HV AE2 is accessible, figure out a Twilight Forest boss loot gate.
+- [ ] Integrate Twilight Forest in this tier.
+Gate AE2 behind it.
-- [ ] Possibly EU from Wissen.
+- [ ] Figure out a way to generate EU from Wissen.
+- [ ] Stage lock Botania.
+- [ ] Gate IV behind Botania.
-- [ ] Make accessing IV require Botania stuff.
+- [ ] Alter IV machinery to require Botania materials.
 - [ ] Possibly EU from Botania Mana via a Multiblock.
+- [ ] Possibly mana-wissen interop.
-- [ ] Write the quests up to IV for a start.
-A lot of the gregtech side of it can be based on the community pack.
+- [ ] Write the quests up to and including IV for a start.
+- > A lot of the gregtech side of it can be based on the community pack.
-- [ ] Figure out how to integrate Better Nether and Better End both of which come with their own progression
+- [ ] Figure out how to integrate Better Nether and Better End
-- [ ] Possibly migrate from packwiz to [pakku](https://github.com/juraj-hrivnak/Pakku)

 ### Installation Instructions